nanoblob-jpeg/NADaV/README.md

 or any permutation thereof.
 There also additional arguments that can be specified:
 * -i int : set's number of iterations for fruchterman reingold algorithm which spreads the points of the graph
-* -a name.align : sets the align file for when it is not named sana.align
+* -a name.align : sets the align file for when it is not named sana.align or is not in same directory as this file
-* -e name.ccs-el : sets the ccs-el file if not name sana.ccs-el
+* -e name.ccs-el : sets the ccs-el file if not name sana.ccs-el or is not in same directory as this file
 * -va float float : sets the color of aligned vertexes with {red, blue} from 0 to 255
 * -vu float float : sets the color of unaligned vertexes with {red, blue} from 0 to 255
 * -eu1 float float : sets the color of unaligned edges in graph g with {red, blue} from 0 to 255